springernature/vpat/nature-content-discovery.md

 </ul></td>
 <td>Supports</td>
 <td>
-These pages do not depend solely on sensory characteristics such as shape, size, visual location, orientation, or sound to understand content.
+The pages of this product do not depend solely on sensory characteristics such as shape, size, visual location, orientation, or sound to understand content.

 Icons may be displayed to control functionality, but adjacent visible text labels or aria-labels are also provided to ensure that relationships are available to Assistive Technologies.
 </td>